Area of focus

 A randomized clinical trial investigating the effects of a high fat-low carbohydrate diet on cognition and healthy brain aging

 FBHI is the sponsor of a randomized clinical trial, COGNIFOOD, which looks into the effects of nutrition on cognitive decline and brain health, specifically in relation to the fat/carbohydrate ratio in diet.
-This study is anticipated to begin in late 2021 at the Karolinska University Hospital and is financed by the af Jochnick Foundation.
+This study is anticipated to begin in 2023 at the Karolinska University Hospital and is financed by the af Jochnick Foundation.

 Good nutrition is highly important, and a number of specific diets have shown positive effects in relation to cognition and healthy aging.
 COGNIFOOD will compare diets with varying ratios of fat to carbohydrates to ascertain the effects on cognition and brain health.
 How well the participants, particularly those with subjective cognitive impairment or decline, can adhere to the dietary regime while under lower levels of supervision will also be monitored to establish its efficacy outside of a clinical setting.